 4. Calculate the cost

 This is where the development team comes in.
 Break down the feature with your team to see how you could build a minimal version of it.
 Don’t forget to budget in time for testing, meetings and communication alongside software development.
 One meeting with four people means four hours of time billed.
 This is not insignificant.
-I always recommend to add an additional 30% of buffer in the budget—best to be surprised by a low cost than a high one.
+I always recommend adding an additional 30% of buffer in the budget—best to be surprised by a low cost than a high one.
 After calculating direct costs, think of indirect costs.
 How will your customer support team be affected?
 If you’re integrating new features into your system, what about maintenance cost increases?

 Breaking down features and products into development tasks and estimating time is tricky.
 But if done early and properly, it’ll help you avoid throwing money out of the window.
 This is a skill our team at Mooncascade has developed well through our work with many different products and projects, so we now offer MVP workshops as a service.
 A proper MVP workshop will give you a technical roadmap that helps you plan out both time and expenses.
 This is especially recommended for new products, as there are often no technical requirements for getting started, though anyone who needs to plan a larger software development project is welcome to contact us.